zcc1307/csc380-sp22/index.md

 ### Textbook

+There is no single designated textbook for this course.
+Much of the course materials and assigned readings will be based on the following books:

 [WJ: Watkins, J., "An Introduction to the Science of Statistics: From Theory to Implementation"](https://www.math.arizona.edu/~jwatkins/statbook.pdf)

 MK: Murphy, K. "Machine Learning: A Probabilistic Perspective."
 MIT press, 2012 (accessible online via UA library)